 The new authority will award compensation of up to $500,000 for consumer disputes, $1 million for small business disputes, and have unlimited jurisdiction for disputes relating to guarantees and superannuation.
 The Australian Securities and Investments Commission (ASIC) will also be given a greater role to monitor how firms deal with complaints internally.

-“Banks and others financial firms need to be accountable when things go wrong,” said Mr Brody.
+“Banks and other financial firms need to be accountable when things go wrong,” said Mr Brody.
 “These reforms will mean fewer gaps in coverage so justice will not be denied.”

 - Debt management firms like debt agreement brokers and credit repair companies be required to be members of the new body,